-- Maine and Nebraska employ a “district system” in which two at-large electors vote for the state’s popular majority and one elector votes for each congressional district’s popular majority.
+- Maine and Nebraska employ a “district system” in which two at-large electors vote for the state’s popular plurality and one elector votes for each congressional district’s popular plurality.
 In the November 2, 2004, election, Colorado voters rejected a “proportional system” in which electors would vote proportionally based on the state’s popular vote.

 Very rarely have electors voted for someone other than for whom they pledged.
 “Faithless Electors” have never decided a Presidency.

 - There has been one Faithless Elector in each of the following elections: 1948, 1956, 1960, 1968, 1972, 1976, and 1988.
 A blank ballot was cast in 2000.
 The District of Columbia and 26 states “bind” their electors to vote for their promised candidate, via a number of methods including oaths and fines.

 Since the mid-20th century, on January 6 at 1:00 pm before a Joint Session of Congress, the Vice President opens the votes from each state in alphabetical order.
 He passes the votes to four tellers—two from the House and two from the Senate—who announce the results.
 House tellers include one Representative from each party and are appointed by the Speaker.
 At the end of the count, the Vice President then declares the name of the next President.

 - The date of the count was changed in 1957, 1985, 1989, 1997, 2009, and 2013.